-DUI/DWI offenders are usually required to participate in a certain number of hours either in counseling, meetings or a drug or alcohol rehabilitation program.
-Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
-Offenders who are considered to be low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
-These group meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or substance abuse rehab program.
+DUI/DWI offenders are typically required to enroll in a certain number of hours either in counseling, meetings or a substance abuse rehab program.
+Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
+Offenders who are regarded as low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
+These are sometimes referred to as "Level I & Level II Alcohol Classes".
+These meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol treatment program.

-Individuals who speak other languages, other than English that is, should receive drug or alcohol treatment which is on par with English speakers.
-Those who speak other languages should not feel that their treatment opportunities are limited or inferior because they don't speak English.
-There are many drug rehabilitation programs available which provide services to those who speak foreign languages, all of which provide a variety of programs to choose from.
-For example, some drug and alcohol rehab programs which cater to individuals who speak other languages are only short term rehab facilities, but there are more long term options available.
-Foreign language speakers can consult with a treatment professional in their area to choose a drug rehab facility that provides rehabilitation services in their specific language.
+People who speak other languages, other than English that is, should receive drug or alcohol rehabilitation which is on par with English speakers.
+Speakers of other languages should not feel that their treatment opportunities are limited or inferior because they don't speak English.
+There are quite a few substance abuse rehab centers available which provide services to those who speak foreign languages, all of which provide various programs to choose from.
+For example, some substance abuse rehabilitation facilities which provide services for individuals who speak other languages are only short term rehab facilities, but there are more long term options available.
+Foreign language speakers should seek the advice from an addiction professional in their area to choose a drug treatment facility which would be suitable to their needs.